dcardonab/STCV-Synth/README.md

 If you're interested in modifying the firmware, see the [modified_files](/ST_Firmware/modified_files) folder and the [enclosed md file](/ST_Firmware/modified_files/updated_firmware_notes.md).

+(*Note that building on Linux is currently not possible as Linux is case-sensitive OS, and there are some case issues in the STMicroelectronics that are inconsistent with this requirement.*)

 # Execution

-On the STCV-Synth root folder, run: `python main.py`
+After completing the installation steps for your OS, and flashing you SensorTile, you may run the STCV-Synth from the project's root folder by running: `python main.py`

 # References